 Allocation Refer to Section 3.5 for details.
 No change.
 No change.
 Cut-off criteria Refer to Section 3.3 for details.
 No change.
 No change.
-Review An external review according to ISO14040 Section 6.2 s hall No change.
+Review An external review accordi to ISO14040 Section 6.2 s be conducted for reports th are made public. hall No change.